MatthiasNickles/diff-SAT/README.md

 The costs in the above example specify that literal 1 has probability 0.2 and that literal 2 has probability 0.5.
 If, like above, multiple costs terms are provided, they add up to the overall cost.

-The part before "pats" is in plain DIMACS/CNF syntax.
+The part before "pats" is in plain DIMACS-CNF syntax.

 An example input file for ASP (recommended to use with switch -mse):